-I’ve been publishing this site for over a quarter-century, making it one of the longest-running personal web sites on the World Wide Web.
+I’ve been publishing this site for nearly thirty years, making it one of the longest-running personal web sites on the World Wide Web.
 Crazy, right?

 Its incarnations through the years have reflected my evolving interests and obsessions, from urban planning to politics to digital marketing.
 In this latest volume, I’m focusing on my poetry and related literary interests.
 From time to time I’ll resurrect my older essays, DIY projects, and other archived material, and I’ll be putting out a few odd stories, as well.

 Looking for my professional work in digital content and experience strategy?
 Head on over to my business site, Five Magnitudes.